 Step 8: Process Network Status Report

-In response to the Network Status Report, the IN-CSE may decide to throttle up/down traffic in the congested area of the network via one or more of the following approaches.
+In response to the Network Status Report, the IN-CSE may decide to throttle up/down traffic in the congested area of the network via one or more of the following approaches:

 An IN-CSE may reject requests that target nodes in congested areas of the network.
-If an IN-CSE rejects a request due to network congestion it shall return a EXTERNAL_OBJECT_NOT_REACHABLE response code.
+If an IN-CSE rejects a request due to network congestion it shall return an EXTERNAL_OBJECT_NOT_REACHABLE response code.
 The IN-CSE may also inform the Originator to retry the request after some specified backoff delay.
 The method to inform the Originator is currently not specified in the present document however a message included in the payload of the response could be used.

-An IN-CSE may delay the processing (i.e. buffer) of requests that target nodes in congested areas of the network.
+An IN-CSE may delay the processing (i.e. buffer) of requests that target nodes in congested areas of the network:

 If the request is a blocking request, the IN-CSE should not delay the processing of the request and should instead reject this request with a corresponding response code informing the cause of rejection is due to network congestion.

-If the request includes an Event Category that is set to immediate the IN-CSE should not delay the processing of the request and should instead reject the request with a EXTERNAL_OBJECT_NOT_REACHABLE response code.
+If the request includes an Event Category that is set to immediate the IN-CSE should not delay the processing of the request and should instead reject the request with an EXTERNAL_OBJECT_NOT_REACHABLE response code.
 In this case, the IN-AE may decide to resubmit the request with the Event Category set to "bestEffort" or "latest" to indicate the IN-CSE may buffer the request.

-An IN-CSE may modify the <schedule> resource of its registree AEs or CSEs that are located in a congested area of the network such that they modify the times they send or receive requests.
+An IN-CSE may modify the <schedule> resource of its registree AEs or CSEs that are located in a congested area of the network such that they modify the times they send or receive requests:

 A registree AE or CSE may retrieve or subscribe to its <schedule> resource such that it detects if the IN-CSE updates the scheduleElement attribute.
 Upon detecting an updated scheduleElement an AE or CSE shall modify the times which it sends requests and makes itself available to receive requests.